snowplow-archive/snowplow.github.com/analytics/snowplow-data-storage.md

 # Understanding how your Snowplow data is stored

-Currently, Snowplow supports storing your data in three locations: [Amazon S3] (#s3), Amazon [Redshift] (#redshift) and [PostgreSQL] (#postgres).
+Currently, Snowplow supports storing your data in three storage targets: [Amazon S3] (#s3), Amazon [Redshift] (#redshift) and [PostgreSQL] (#postgres).
 We are working to support [a growing range of data storage options] (#other) - this is because where your data lives has important implications for the type of analysis tools you can use to process that data.
 The more storage locations we make it easy for you to pipe your Snowplow data, the more analysis tools you will be able to plug directly into that data.
 Many Snowplow uses already store data on _both_ S3 _and_ Redshift / PostgreSQL, to exploit tools that work well with both storage solutions.
-(More on this [further down the page](#more).)

 Understanding how your Snowplow data is stored and formatted will better position you to analyse that data using a broad range of tools.